 Dive into St. Peter’s Pool.

-Located about a 35-minute walk from Marsaxlokk (or a shorter taxi ride, if you feel like negotiating with a driver in town), this naturally formed pool is incredibly beautiful and the perfect place for a swim.
+St. Peter’s Pool is about a 35-minute walk from Marsaxlokk (or a shorter taxi ride, if you feel like negotiating with a driver in town).

 Visit the Hagar Qim temples.

 Three thousand years before the Romans, more than 5000 years before us, the temples of Hagar Qim were built on Malta.

-That amount of history boggles the mind–and it’s all the more reason to stop by and stare in wide-eyed wonder at these remarkably well-preserved temples that date to 3600 – 3200 BCE.
+That amount of history at Hagar Qim boggles the mind, and it’s all the more reason to stop by and stare in wide-eyed wonder at these remarkably well-preserved temples that date to 3600 – 3200 BCE.